Home / Home Remodeling / Painting Services / How to Paint Wood Paneling Like a Pro in 8 Easy Steps

 The secret to a great finish is following these steps carefully.
 Don’t skip a single one, especially the preparation.

-Step 1: Assess the Wood Paneling
+Step 1: Inspect the Wood Paneling

 Step 2: Clean the Wood Paneling

-Step 3: Spot Prime Your Wood Paneling
+Step 3: Prime Your Wood Paneling

 Step 4: Spackle and Caulk the Paneling